gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 ### Install dependencies using PyBOMBS

 This option is adequate if you are interested in development, in working with the most recent versions of software dependencies, want more fine-tuning on the installed versions, or simply in building everything from the scratch just for the fun of it.
-In such cases, we recommend to use [PyBOMBS](https://www.gnuradio.org/blog/pybombs-the-what-the-how-and-the-why "PyBOMBS - The What, the How and the Why") (Python Build Overlay Managed Bundle System), GNU Radio's meta-package manager tool that installs software from source, or whatever the local package manager is, that automatically does all the work for you.
+In such cases, we recommend using [PyBOMBS](https://www.gnuradio.org/blog/pybombs-the-what-the-how-and-the-why "PyBOMBS - The What, the How and the Why") (Python Build Overlay Managed Bundle System), GNU Radio's meta-package manager tool that installs software from source, or whatever the local package manager is, that automatically does all the work for you.
 Please take a look at the [configuration options and general PyBOMBS usage](https://github.com/gnuradio/pybombs).
 Here we provide a quick step-by-step tutorial.

 First of all, install some basic packages: